Xpect-AT sustained-release tablets

 Brand Name: Examples include Allfen CX and Xpect-AT

-Xpect-AT sustained-release tablets is used for:
+Xpect-AT sustained-release tablets are used for:

 Relieving unproductive cough and reducing mucus in the chest due to colds, flu, or hay fever.
 It may also be used for other conditions as determined by your doctor.

-Xpect-AT sustained-release tablets is a cough suppressant and expectorant combination.
+Xpect-AT sustained-release tablets are a cough suppressant and expectorant combination.
 The cough suppressant works in the brain to help decrease the cough reflex.
 The expectorant works by thinning mucus (phlegm) in the lungs, making it less sticky and easier to cough up.
 This makes coughs more productive.

 Do NOT use Xpect-AT sustained-release tablets if: